My Journey as an Artist

 Eighteen months into the BMVA program however, I received a medical diagnosis that forced me to shelve everything and rest.
 Thereby began an extended period of researching both our histories and environmental issues.
 The latter related particularly to my health as I'd been told mainstream medicine could not fix me.

 Back during the '80s when studying social policy I recall being taught that one day, corporations would control governments.
 (Predictive programming at its finest).
 I have literally in my lifespan, observed the rollout of that … accompanied by a huge decline in human and environmental health both locally and globally.
 With a corporate bottom line of profits, it is not difficult to see that therein lies much (or most) of the cause of our problems nowadays.
+The heavy use of man made chemicals on our environment is a major concern.

 These then are the issues that have become the focus of my art, and of my other websites listed below.

 I received a BMVA (Hons) at Toioho ki Apiti (Palmerston North) in 2018 and a Post Grad Dip MVA in 2020.
 I received a BSW at the same University in 1993.
 I currently live in Northland.
-I've not been making art since 2020 although that is soon to change.

 Environmental Health Watch NZ